stiophan0309/sah-milestone3/README.md

 * Simple and clear UX for users to navigate
 * Provide a blog to share the developer's experiences

+---

 ## UX

 The site is intended for anyone who is interested in web design/development and/or those who are looking for assistance with a project/site.

-The site bosts a simple and easy to use interface which is easy to navigate.
-The site contains a front page with a Navbar which links to all other page except the **Blog Admin** page (see below).
+The site is designed with a simple approach in mind and is easy to use and navigate.

 ### Admin section

 The Admin section can ONLY be accessed by adding **/admin** at the end on the url.
 This is to prevent access to unauthorised users.
 In the Admin section, adminstrators can create, edit and delete posts in the Blog.

+---

 ## User Stories

-* As a potential customer I want to be able to see the developer's skills and/or work.
+* As a user I want to be able to see the developer's skills and/or work.
-* As a potential customer I want to be able to visit their website and be able to easily navigate arount and be able to contact the developer.
+* As a user I want to be able to visit their website and be able to easily navigate arount and be able to contact the developer.
-* As a potential customer I want to be able to see if their own site is professionally designed and easy to use.
+* As a user I want to be able to see if their own site is professionally designed and easy to use.
-* As a potential customer I want fo find out information about the developer.
+* As a user customer I want fo find out information about the developer.
 * As a web developer I want to compare the developer's site to my own.
 * As a web developer I want to see what the site offers and if it offers anything different.
+* As an administrator I want to be able to access the Blog Admin page and be able to create, delete and update blog posts

+---

 ## Wireframes

-Wireframe mockups can be found here
+Wireframe mockups can be found [here](/wireframes)

+---

 ## Features